Certificate of Location – Everything you need to know (2026)

 How long does it take to get a certificate of location?

-The certificate of location is prepared by a land surveyor and the time it takes to get a certificate of location depends on the availability of the surveyors.
+A land surveyor prepares the certificate of location, and the time to receive it depends on the surveyor’s availability.
 In Montreal, the normal time to get a certificate of location is 3 – 4 weeks.
 However, it can take longer.
 For instance, during COVID it could take 6 – 8 months to get a new certificate of location.

 How much does a certificate of location cost?

-The cost of a certificate of location is based on the size and complexity of the property, the number of structures to be measured, and the time required for the surveyor to research cadastral records, titles, and municipal bylaws.
+A surveyor determines the cost of a certificate of location based on the property’s size and complexity, the number of structures to measure, and the time needed to research cadastral records, property titles, and municipal bylaws.

-For a property that is a standard single-family home on a typical city lot, you can usually expect to pay between $1,200 and $2,000 for a new certificate.
+For a standard single-family detached house on a typical city lot, you usually pay between $1,200 and $2,000 for a new certificate.
 Larger lots, multiple buildings, or irregular boundaries will push the price higher.

 Usually, the seller covers the cost of the certificate, but if the buyer requires a new certificate in the promise to purchase and there have been no changes to the property, the buyer must pay for the new certificate.